sqlmapproject/sqlmap/Usage.md

 To bypass this limitation set by the target, you can provide two options:

-* `--safe-url`: Url address to visit frequently during testing.
+* `--safe-url`: URL address to visit frequently during testing.
-* `--safe-freq`: Test requests between two visits to a given safe url.
+* `--safe-freq`: Test requests between two visits to a given safe URL.

 This way, sqlmap will visit every a predefined number of requests a certain _safe_ URL without performing any kind of injection against it.